omshii/cssi-coursera/README.md

 # cssi-coursera

-Solved problems/assignments for the Java Programming: Principles of Software Design course as part of Google CSSI-Coursera program
+Solved problems/assignments for the Java Programming: Principles of Software Design course as part of Google CSSI-Coursera program.

+Taken in summer 2019